oracle/python-oracledb/doc/src/api_manual/cursor.rst

 .. method:: Cursor.callfunc(name, return_type, parameters=[], \
         keyword_parameters={})

+    Calls a PL/SQL function with the given name and returns its value.

+    The ``return_type`` parameter for :meth:`~Cursor.callfunc()` is expected to be a Python type, one of the :ref:`oracledb types <types>` or an :ref:`Object Type <dbobjecttype>`.

-    Calls a function with the given name.
-The return type is specified in the same notation as is required by :meth:`Cursor.setinputsizes()`.
-The sequence of parameters must contain one entry for each parameter that the function expects.
+    The sequence of parameters must contain one entry for each parameter that the PL/SQL function expects.
 Any keyword parameters will be included after the positional parameters.

-The result of the call is the return value of the function.
+    Use :meth:`Cursor.var()` to define any OUT or IN OUT parameters, if necessary.

-    See :ref:`plsqlfunc` for an example.
+    See :ref:`plsqlfunc` for examples.

-    For consistency and compliance with the PEP 8 naming style, the parameter `keywordParameters` was renamed to `keyword_parameters`.
-The old name will continue to work as a keyword parameter for a period of time.
+    For consistency and compliance with the PEP 8 naming style, the parameter ``keywordParameters`` was renamed to ``keyword_parameters``.
+The old name will continue to work for a period of time.

     .. note::